sheosi/lily/docs/Cargo Features.md

 - `google_tts`: Enable Google's TTS as online TTS which is used if IBM's data is not provided.

+- `deepspeech_stt`: Enabbled by default, use _deeepspeech_ as part of the voice recognition system.Still needs some testing, for the time it's enabled by default as it should be good enough in systems like the latest Raspberry pi.
+Note: In the future I would also like to try wav2letter, which is said to be the fastest AI-based Voice Recognition software.

 ### For developers

 Features that are in development, in the future they are expected to be the